Lighthouses of Gabon

 6 s.
 10 m (33 ft) square skeletal tower with lantern and gallery.
 Tower

 painted white, lantern red.
-No photo available, but the tower is probably
+No photo available, and the tower has not been located in Bing's satellite

 view.
 Located on a promontory on the north side